Developer-Autodesk/viewer-javascript-tutorial/prerequisites.md

 Here is a [github quick learning tutorial](https://try.github.io/levels/1/challenges/1) if you never used git before.
 Note it is a command line tutorial, but you may prefer the GUI or WEB interfaces.

 If you have a GitHub client ([GitHub for Windows](https://windows.github.com/) or [GitHub for Mac](https://mac.github.com/)) installed, you can clone a repository from GitHub.
-Go to the the repository you want to download locally and clone the source code by clicking the "Clone in Desktop" button.
+Go to the the repository you want to download locally and clone the source code by clicking the 'Clone in Desktop' button.

  ![](img/githubClone.png)